Pilea passion is all over Instagram where the simple hashtag #pilea garners over 100,000 posts on any given day, and the universal question is: Why?

 How to Water Your Pilea

 Overwatering is the most common mistake owners make.
 The way you water your plants can quickly lead to their death.
 Like other life forms, the Chinese money plant is almost entirely made of water, and this also serves as the medium for most internal processes.
 Since these plants grow in pots indoors, you will be responsible for the water it has available.

-Generally, you will need to water the plant once in a week.
+Generally, you will need to water the plant once a week.
 I use fresh and slightly warm tap water, but any other source of clean and fresh water should work perfectly.
 The frequency of watering will depend on the prevailing environmental conditions and the state of the soil.
 If the room is warm, you might have to water them more often since the high temperatures will quickly dry the soil.

 Another vital point to remember is to drain out the remaining water.
 Your pilea will need a limited amount of water, and some will remain at the end of the day.
 Excess water should be drained if you wish to keep their roots healthy.
-Otherwise, your plant’s roots will not be able to take in air and will eventually die.
+Otherwise, your plant’s roots will not be able to take in the air and will eventually die.
 The containers used to hold them must have holes at the bottom for drainage of excess water.

 Once the leaves start to look droopy, be sure to water the plant as it may be dehydrated.

 It is better to apply water to the soil directly.
 Pouring water to the leaves can cause fungal diseases.
 It is also inefficient as most of the water will evaporate.
 A dependable way to prevent this would be to practice bottom watering.

 To do this, you will have to fill a different container with water.
 You can even fill your kitchen sink with water if you don’t want to improvise a new solution.
 Then take the pot containing your houseplant and place it in the water gently.
 Of course, this container should have holes at the bottom and should not have any pebbles blocking the spaces.
 You can remove this container from the water once the surface of the soil becomes moist.